• Home

 It covers the best road trips in the United States so that all you have to do is jump in your car and start driving.

-Being a Californian since I was 3 years old, I was especially interested in points West like the Big Sur Coast and California U.S. Route 395.
-I drove to Southern Colorado once, but otherwise, I like being driven most of the time because my eyes get wanky on the road.
+I’ve been a Californian since I was 3 years old, and have always been especially interested in points West like the Big Sur Coast and California U.S. Route 395.

-However, there are amazing road trips described in the book. so if you don’t want to drive a long distance and happen to fly to various parts of the country, you can always pick up a rental car, follow your route of choice from the book, and take in the sights.
+There are amazing road trips described in the book.
+If you have a funky car, you can always pick up a rental, follow your route of choice from the book, and take in the sights.

 See the gorgeous autumn leaves along the Historic National Road in Maryland where stagecoaches used to travel, or check out lighthouses, cranberry bogs, and ocean views on Cape Cod’s Route 6.
-We drove that route that once with my family in the winter.
-There were no tourists there at the time, and it was cold but I’m sure spring and fall must be amazing!
+We drove that route once with my family in the winter.
+There were no tourists there at the time, and it was cold but I enjoyed it.
+I’m sure spring and fall must be amazing!

 There are so many spectacular views throughout the United States that sometimes I wish I had 100 years left to see it all.